MGMalecki/PA_tails_pipeline/README.md

 $ STAR --runThreadN 16 --runMode genomeGenerate --genomeDir index_masked_genome_star/ --genomeFastaFiles genome/GRCh38.primary_masked_AT_new.fa --sjdbGTFfile genome/gtf/gencode.v47.primary_assembly.basic.annotation.gtf --sjdbOverhang 79 --genomeSAindexNbases 14

-To create masked genome I uploaded in OSF bed file that has locations of AT streatches that I identified using custom python script.
+To create masked genome use bed file that has locations of AT streatches that I identified using custom python script.
 Link to bed file: https://osf.io/x2zeu/files/osfstorage

 Once you have it mask the genome using bedtools: